 Miroslav was born in Eastern Europe but backs Brexit

 Miroslav, Reading: “No it’s not a coup, that’s a joke.
-17.4m people voted to leave and the only coup going on is the three years of the establishment not implementing Brexit.
-That’s the only coup going on in this country.”
+17.4m people voted to leave and the only coup going on is the three years of the establishment not implementing Brexit.”

 Mike, London: “No I don’t think it’s a coup.
 That’s all manufactured hysteria.
 He’s acting perfectly lawfully otherwise why would the Queen have signed it off?”